adgregory/clibo-cloud-functions/README.md

 <a name="Long_Description"></a>
-# Long Description
+# Complete Description
 See [Kairos Complete Description.md](long-description-1.md)

 <a name="roadmap"></a>
-# Project Roadmap
+# Kairos Roadmap
 See [ROADMAP.md](road-map.md)
 <!--![RoadMap](/Images/RoadMap_Kairos.jpg)-->